lk-code/htmlc/README.md

 `htmlc config build-blacklist <add|remove> {fileextensions}`

+#### template-repositories

+With this command you can add more html template repositories or remove existing ones.

+`htmlc config template-repositories <add|remove> {repository-url}`

 **examples:**

-`htmlc config build-blacklist add .png` this command adds a block for all .png-files
+`htmlc config build-blacklist add BaseRepository:https://url-to-repository.com` this command adds a block for all .png-files

 `htmlc config build-blacklist remove .png` this command removes the entry for .png-files so all png files are copied.